Want to learn how to move your live WordPress site to localhost?

 If you want to start testing site changes in a local environment, you’ll want to migrate an exact copy of your data to a local server.
 Although this sounds like a difficult task, Duplicator simplifies the process.

 Duplicator is the best WordPress backup and migration plugin.
 It can bundle your entire live website into a single zip file.
-This allows you to transfer all of your WordPress files, plugins, themes, and database tables to a new location:
+This allows you to easily transfer all of your WordPress files, plugins, themes, and database tables to a new location.

 Here are some more useful features included in Duplicator Pro:

 First, select a subscription for Duplicator Pro.
-You can use a free version of the plugin, but a premium plan supports drag-and-drop migrations.
-This can be especially helpful as you’re moving changes to and from your production site.
+There is a free version of the plugin, but a premium plan supports drag-and-drop migrations.
+This can help you quickly move changes to and from your production site.

 Paste your license key and hit Activate.
 Then, feel free to continue to the next step!

-As its name suggests, Duplicator allows you to duplicate your entire website.
-To create this copy, you’ll need to create a backup, or package.
-This can then be easily transferred to a new domain name, another hosting provider, or a local host.
+Duplicator allows you to duplicate your entire website.
+To create this copy, you’ll need to create a backup.
+This can then be easily transferred to a local host.

 Be sure to download both the archive and installer files.